 Artist Stories

-Brief Story of Claude Monet’s Garden in Giverny
+A Brief Story of Claude Monet’s Garden in Giverny

-Bolor Jargalsaikhan 2 December 2017 min Read
+Bolor Jargalsaikhan 19 August 2024 min Read

 Monet’s Obsession with Nature and Flowers

-As a young man, Monet always enjoyed outdoors.
+As a young man, Monet always enjoyed the outdoors.
 He had spent his entire youth moving from town to town along the river Seine.
 But wherever he lived, he planted flowers.
 He justified his obsessive garden-making on the grounds that flowers gave him a subject to paint while he was indoors.
-But in truth, his flowers accompanied him during the times of emotional toll, artistic frustration, and financial hardship during his career.
+But in truth, his flowers accompanied him during times of emotional toll, artistic frustration, and financial hardship during his career.

 Field of Poppies, Giverny, 1885, Claude Monet Claude Monet’s Garden